 For purification and purging, Native Americans often utilized sweat lodges or sweat baths.
 Used for healing and balancing, it also was thought to help rid evils and revitalize the body.

-Sweat lodges were utilized for multiple purposes, sometimes simply to help heal an individual, and sometimes for greater numbers of people before spiritual ceremonies or to bring clarity to a problem.
+Sweat lodges were utilized for multiple purposes, sometimes to help heal an individual, sometimes for greater numbers of people before spiritual ceremonies, or to bring clarity to a problem.
 In some cultures, sage, the strongest cleansing herb, was burned until it smoldered and gave off clouds of smoke.
 Called “sweeping the smoke,” it was smudged onto the skin and was thought to purify the body and soul.